 What Is the Average Salary for a Medical Administrator?

 Medical administrators oversee administrative departments at hospitals or private medical offices.
 As a medical administrator, you'll be responsible for performing many of the managerial duties required to run a medical center.
 Read on to learn about the average salary you can expect in this field.
-Schools offering Health Care Administration degrees can also be found in these popular choices.

 If you work as a medical administrator, also more commonly known as a healthcare administrator, you'll manage the daily activities of a medical facility.
 Your administrative duties could include overseeing office staff members, as well as managing patient records.
 At larger facilities, such as hospitals or outpatient clinics, you might work with assistant administrators who specialize in certain departments like surgery and billing.
 At smaller facilities, including physicians' offices, you might be asked to perform all of the managerial tasks, as well as some clerical duties like patient admissions.

 |Professional Certification||Not required, but provided by the Professional Association of Health Care Office Management and the American College of Health Care Administrators|